traderres/webClass/learnAngular/lessons/lesson13e_upload_writeToES.md

    (which allows our spring-boot app to make \*OUTGOING\* REST calls)

 1. Create an ElasticSearchResources class has the url and the AsyncHttpClient
-   -- If you have the url -- e.g., http&#x3A;localhost:9200 and the AsyncHttpClient
-   Then you can make any \*OUTGOING\* call to ElasticSearch
+   1. If you have the url -- e.g., http:localhost:9201 and the AsyncHttpClient then you can make any \*OUTGOING\* call to ElasticSearch

 1. Create an ElasticSearchResourcesConfig class